 Tour and Tea is offered every Tuesday and Wednesday at 1:30 pm, with the occasional holiday exception.
 The tour begins inside the nave, directly through the west entrance on Wisconsin Avenue.
 Tea follows at 2:45 pm in the Pilgrim Observation Gallery.
 The cost is $30 per person (no Cathedral admission fee is required), and reservations with payment are required in advance.
-Visa, MasterCard, American Express, and Discover cards and checks are accepted.
+Visa, MasterCard, and Discover cards are accepted.

 Co-sponsored by Cathedral Visitor Programs and the All Hallows Guild.

 Cathedral Highlights includes all of the must-see features of the Cathedral, and provides the perfect introduction to the history, architecture, and artwork of the WAshington National Cathedral for first-time visitors and returning friends.

 Angels have been represented in art, literature, and film for centuries.
 These messengers have intrigued artists and viewers throughout history.
 This tour seeks angels in the myriad ways they appear throughout the Cathedral.
 See angels expressed in the Cathedral artsstained glass, needlepoint, woodcarving, and stonecarving.